 Oklahoma City Truck Driver Negligence Lawyers

 Large semi-trailer trucks have a commanding presence on the road.
 Most drivers take extra care around these large vehicles because they understand how devastating an accident with a truck could be.
 A single truck can weigh up to 80,000 pounds, or 40 times the weight of an average passenger vehicle.
 Because of this potential for damage, truck drivers are required to operate under an extensive list of federal and state regulations intended to prevent accidents.
 Call us if you were injured in Oklahoma City by a Negligent truck driver.

 Truck drivers have a responsibility to control their vehicles and to exercise caution at all times to help avoid causing an accident.
 They have a high duty of care to other drivers on the road, who have no control over a truck driver’s sometimes deadly acts of negligence.
 When a truck driver acts in a way that puts other drivers at risk, he or she may be held liable for any injuries or damages that result.
-To find out more about your legal rights and options as a negligence victim, contact the Abel Law Firm today at (405) 239-7046.
+To find out more about your legal rights and options as a negligence victim, contact our OKC trucking accident lawyers today at (405) 239-7046.